benstyrax/ai-god-evaluator/README.md

-# AI God Evaluator
+# GOD MODE FIXED

-The Throne is yours to deploy.
+This is the unbreakable throne build.